 When elimination diets do work

-Sometimes people will notice they remove the offending food and all is well.
-Others will notice they feel good initially, though, over time they start to feel the way they did before removing the food from the diet.
-In those cases, the body liked the initial break then realized it was still getting sugar and starches, which can be just as problematic.
+Sometimes people will notice when they remove the offending food all is well.
+Others will notice they feel good initially, but over time they start to feel the way they did before removing the food from the diet.
+In those cases, the body liked the initial break but then realized it was still getting sugar and starches, which can be just as problematic.

-#2 You’ll notice whether it’s a problem for you, and this manifests differently based on the individual.
+If you add it back in slowly, a couple of things will happen.
+First, you’ll begin to realize HOW OFTEN you previously ate the offending food.
+Second, you’ll notice if it’s a problem for you, and this manifests differently based on the individual.
 For some it’s gas and bloating, for others it’s full blown gastric distress with explosive loose stool.
-Perhaps for you it’s a headache or pain, and for others it’s a skin condition.
-Doesn’t matter what it is just notice.
+Perhaps for you it’s a headache, body aches or pain, and for others it’s a skin condition.
+Doesn’t matter what it is, just notice.

 What to eat if you’re on an elimination diet

-When you’re eliminating a food, again, let’s go with gluten as an example, you’ll be looking for what to replace it with.
+When you’re eliminating a food — let’s go with gluten as an example — you’ll be looking for what to replace it with.
 Keep in mind some things just don’t have a substitute, and probably shouldn’t.
-The obvious is to buy gluten free bread, gluten free waffles, gluten free crackers, etc. What’s funny is the less obvious and more healthful option of simply eating real, whole foods.
+The obvious is to buy gluten free bread, gluten free waffles, gluten free crackers, etc. But notice the ingredient labels on lots of the pre-packaged gluten free convenience foods— full of words you can’t pronounce and perhaps aren’t even food!

-You’ll notice the ingredient labels on lots of the pre-packaged gluten free convenience foods are full of words you can’t pronounce and perhaps aren’t even food!
-So, yes, you’ll see that preparing foods from scratch will give you total control over ingredients.
-And watch that sugar content in what you’re making because it’s even more inflammatory than gluten.
+What’s funny is the less obvious and more healthful option of simply eating real, whole foods.
+Preparing foods from scratch will give you total control over ingredients.
+And watch that sugar content in what you’re making, because it’s even more inflammatory than gluten.